 - Wonder Woman (1987): Cassie's best and only recurring friend is her African American classmate Georgia.
 On the flipside, Georgia mainly exists to fill said friend role.

-- Jak and Todd from The Dandy.
+- The Dandy: Jak and Todd.
 Jak originally appeared in the late nineties but in 2004 was thrust onto The Dandy's cover along with a new black best friend called Todd, complete with Funny Afro, as part of The Dandy's revamp at the time.

 - Subverted in Kevin J. Taylor's Girl series as Jessie James has enough of a life as a globe-trotting photographer and fellow sex-positive woman to have the occasional A Day in the Limelight, but 1.
 Jaliera is revealed to be But Not Too Black and 2.
 Jessie is especially a Muggle Best Friend and Secret-Keeper to Jaliera's Hot Witch that Jaliera talks about her supernatural adventures with, magically becomes an omniglot in thanks for her friendship and provides connections for help when Jaliera needs supernatural assistance.

 - Franklin in Peanuts was the strip's first black character, although he's depicted as Shermy's best friend, rather than the protagonist Charlie Brown's.
 Originally, Franklin was a kid from the next neighborhood over who apparently knew Charlie Brown from school and was visiting the Peanuts Gang.
 He proceeded to become the Only Sane Man when he realized that all the kids in the neighborhood were so eccentric that he could never possibly be friends with them.
 (He obviously changed his mind later, though.)
 Being in the same class as Peppermint Patty with all her silliness helps.